Salt Lake City International Airport: Ground transportation

-The airport is accessible from I-80 at exit 115 B or from I-215 at exits 22 and 22 B, with the GA terminal accessible from I-215 exit 23 The airport can also be accessed from North Temple Street and Utah State Route 154 (Bangerter Highway), both of which terminate and merge into the airport's Terminal Drive.
+The airport is accessible from I-80 at exit 115 B or from I-215 at exits 22 and 22 B, with the GA terminal accessible from I-215 exit 23.
+The airport can also be accessed from North Temple Street and Utah State Route 154 (Bangerter Highway), both of which terminate and merge into the airport's Terminal Drive.

-Rail and bus services that connect the surrounding region to Salt Lake City International Airport include TRAX light rail service from the Airport station, UTA bus service, and FrontRunner commuter rail (via TRAX).
+Rail and bus services that connect the surrounding region to Salt Lake City International Airport include TRAX light rail service from the Airport station, UTA bus service (via TRAX), and FrontRunner commuter rail (via TRAX).

 Ground transportation is available from the airport to ski resorts and locations throughout Salt Lake, Davis, Weber, Utah, and Summit counties.
 Many Salt Lake taxis, limousines, and shuttles accommodate ski equipment.

-Cargo operations

-The airport handled 156,319 metric tonnes of cargo in 2008.

 General aviation

 Despite being the 28th busiest airport in the world in terms of aircraft operations, the airport still maintains a large general aviation presence.
 In 2008, 19% of aircraft movements at the airport came from general aviation traffic.
 This is in contrast to most large airports, which encourage general aviation aircraft to use smaller or less busy airports in order to prevent delays to commercial traffic.
 The airport is able to effectively handle both commercial and general aviation traffic largely in part to the airport's layout and airspace structure.
 Nearly all general aviation operations are conducted on the east side of the airport, away from commercial traffic.
 Additionally, smaller and relatively slower general aviation aircraft arrive and depart the airport in ways that generally do not hinder the normal flow of arriving or departing commercial aircraft.

-2019 data shows that there are 331 general aviation aircraft based at the airport.
-The airport has three fixed-base operators; TAC Air, Atlantic Aviation, and Menzies Aviation located on the east side of the airport.
+2021 data shows that there were 337 general aviation aircraft based at the airport.
+The airport has three fixed-base operators; Signature Flight Support, Atlantic Aviation, and Menzies Aviation located on the east side of the airport.
 The airport has facilities for air ambulance, law enforcement, as well as state and federal government aircraft.
-Additionally, the airport is home to several flight training facilities, including one operated by Westminster College.
+Additionally, the airport is home to several flight training facilities.

 Military operations

 The Utah Air National Guard operates what was previously named the Salt Lake City Air National Guard Base on the east side of the airport.
 In November 2014, the installation was renamed the Roland R. Wright Air National Guard Base after Brigadier General Roland R. Wright, USAF (Ret).

 The base occupies approximately 140 acres as a U.S. Government cantonment area leased from the airport.
 In addition to flight line, the installation comprises 65 buildings: 3 services, 13 administrative, and 47 industrial.
 There are 255 full-time Air Reserve Technician and Active Guard and Reserve personnel assigned, augmented by 1,343 part-time traditional air national guardsmen.
-The host wing for the installation is the 151st Air Refueling Wing (151 ARW), an Air Mobility Command (AMC)-gained unit operating the KC-135R Stratotanker.
+The host wing for the installation is the 151st Wing (151 WG), an Air Mobility Command (AMC)-gained unit operating the KC-135R Stratotanker.